 Let us denote the set of documents retrieved using a query $A$ by $\cD(A)$.
 If we use a sufficiently large number of related terms $X_i$ to $A$, we will be able to retrieve $\cD(A)$ exactly using

-However, in practice we are limited to using a truncated list of $n$ related terms $X_1, X_2, \ldots, X_n$ because of computational efficiency and to limit the number of queries sent to the search engine.
+However, in practice we are limited to using a truncated list of $n$ related terms because of computational efficiency and to limit the number of queries sent to the search engine.
 Therefore, in practice $\cD'(A)$ will not be exactly equal to $\cD(A)$.
-Nonetheless, we assume the equality to hold in \eqref{eq:sum}, and later analyse the approximation error.
-We do not consider the problem of ranking the search results in this work, and focus only on reconstructing the set of search results.
-If the number of relevant search result is large and we would like to rank the most relevant search results at the top, we can still use static or dynamic ranking information provided by the search engine~\cite{He:2008}.
+Nonetheless, we assume the equality to hold in \eqref{eq:sum}, and later in the theoretical proofs given in the supplementary material discuss the approximation error.
+To model the effect of ranking, we consider only the top-$\zeta$ ranked documents as $\cD(X_{i})$ and set $\zeta = 100$ in our experiments.